The Best Motorcycle Insurance Companies for 2021

 Trip-interruption coverageGet a Quote

-This company has been bikers’ "friend on the road" for over 40 years, offering the best motorcycle insurance rates and customizable insurance policies.
-Markel has proven time and time again to be one of the best choices for riders who wish to insure their bikes, and the company often one-ups competitors with wide-ranging and enticing discounts.Read full review
+This company has been a bikers’ "friend on the road" for over 40 years, offering favorable motorcycle insurance rates and customizable insurance policies.
+Markel has proven time and time again to be one of the best choices for riders who wish to insure their bikes, and the company often one-ups competitors with wide-ranging and enticing discounts.Read Full Review

-Seattle-based Safeco has been in the insurance business for nearly a century, so it’s no surprise that the company’s agents know their stuff when it comes to providing the best and cheapest motorcycle insurance policies.
-This member of Liberty Mutual Group has been a favorite among bike riders for many reasons, but its reputation as one of the most affordable insurance companies truly sets it apart.Read full review
+Seattle-based Safeco has been in the insurance business for nearly a century, so it’s no surprise that the company’s agents know their stuff when it comes to providing affordable motorcycle insurance policies.
+This member of Liberty Mutual Group has been a favorite among bike riders for many reasons, but its reputation as one of the most affordable insurance companies truly sets it apart.Read Full Review

 Another American insurance company with a decades-long legacy, AllState is the second-favorite among motorcycle riders across the States.
-With the slogan “You’re in good hands,” AllState has proven time and time again to be one of the best insurance companies around.Read full review
+With the slogan “You’re in good hands,” AllState has proven time and time again to be one of the leading insurance companies around.Read Full Review

-A subsidiary of Zurich Insurance Group, Farmers Insurance provides the best motorcycle insurance in California.
+Farmers Insurance is a subsidiary of Zurich Insurance Group.
 This Los Angeles-based company has been operational since 1928.
-Nowadays, it’s among the most popular insurers for bike riders in the United States thanks to its highly customizable insurance policies.Read full review
+Nowadays, it’s among the most popular insurers for bike riders in the United States thanks to its highly customizable insurance policies.Read Full Review

 That’s why we’re very thorough when reviewing insurance companies.
 We examine every little detail of every offer.
 We read the fine print and look for any catches that might be easily missed.
 Below are the key areas we examine when compiling our motorcycle insurance comparison list.